-The option of external fill level monitoring and selection of an external tank exists only for the aspirating smoke detection system EFD III.
 The aspirating smoke detection system EFD III provides the option of triggering an external extinguishing agent container in the event of a fire.
 Moreover, the extinguishing agent fill level of the external extinguishing agent container can be monitored with the aspirating smoke detection system EFD III.
+See connection Fig. 44.